imalikov/pine_script_docs/source/faq/Techniques.rst

 How can I count touches of a specific level?
 --------------------------------------------

-This technique shows one way to count touches of a level that is known in advance (the median in this case).
+This technique shows one way to count touches of a known level in advance (the median in this case).
-We keep a separate tally of up and down bar touches, and account for gaps across the median.
-Every time a touch occurs, we simply save a 1 value in a series.
+We keep a separate tally of up and down bar touches and account for gaps across the median.
+Then, every time a touch occurs, we save a one value in a series.
 We can then use the `math.sum() <https://www.tradingview.com/pine-script-reference/v5/#fun_math{dot}sum>`__ function to count the number of ones in that series in the last ``lookBackTouches`` bars.

-Note that the script can be used in overlay mode to show the median and touches on the chart, or in pane mode to show the counts.
+Note that the script can be used in overlay mode to show the median and touches on the chart or in pane mode to show the counts.
 Change the setting of the overlay variable accordingly and re-add the indicator to the chart to implement the change.

 .. image:: images/Faq-Techniques-03.png